Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 This section focuses only on those statements that are *not* expressions or declarations.
 For information on those parts of Kotlin, please refer to the [Expressions][Expressions] and [Declarations][Declarations] sections of the specification.

-> Example: Kotlin supports using [conditionals][Conditional expression] both as expressions and as statements.
+> Example: Kotlin supports using [conditionals][Conditional expressions] both as expressions and as statements.
 > As their use as expressions is more general, detailed information about conditionals is available in the [Expressions][Expressions] section of the specification.

 ### Assignments